tunashred/compiler/my_compiler/README.md

 The important thing is that I'm doing it.

+## Important features/goals
+This programming language plans to be very strict.
+Stuff which I consider mandatory for my language is:
+- type checking
+- avoiding the concept of undefined behavior
+- error handling (throw-catch)
+- compile-time checks
+-

 ## How would it look like?
 I will just provide a snippet with _all_ the stuff that it would contain.